"You are spies!!

 THE CHARACTER OF JOSEPH REFLECTS THE CHARACTER OF GOD.
 ANDSo there are 12 flows and 12 expressions of the divine character of YHVH, the God of Israel.
 Our study will concentrate on that particular character flow of God we see expressed in the life of Joseph.

 THE EVENTS OF HIS LIFE LAY OUT A PATTERN OF END-TIME EVENTS.

 Joseph in Egypt was prime minister under Pharaoh when his brothers turned up.
 They came looking for food.
 They did not realize who he was when he rode up in the chariot.
 Joseph was right there in front of them.
 But they just didn't recognize him.
 Of course Joseph knew his brothers.
 He knew them very well.
 He had a full appreciation of their wonderful character as given to them in the promise.
-And he knew how their God given characters had been twisted by sin.
+And he knew how the God given character traits given to them by the God of Israel had been twisted by sin.

 Joseph had then been thrown into Pharaoh's prison.
 Potiphar must have believed Joseph's account rather than his wife's concocted story of attempted rape.
 He was chief executioner.
 If Potiphar had believed his wife Joseph would not have ended up in prison.
 He would have been a dead man.

 As we see him here in the image above Joseph is no longer in prison.
 He has now been promoted to the high authority of prime minister under Pharaoh.
 Joseph now wields enormous power over all of Egypt and over all of the peoples.
 Pharaoh has empowered Joseph to deal with the famine in the way that he sees fit.